Russia–Vietnam relations: Energy

 Vietnam in 2008 approved the use of atomic power for civilian purposes, and Russia has already said it would like to take part in the planned programme.
 Khiem said the two sides also reaffirmed their traditional relations in other fields, including defence.
 That report came after the Russian newspaper Kommersant said Vietnam was also about to sign a deal for six Russian submarines. along with the Gepard class frigate and a joint production in anti ship missiles as military ties are growing again.

 Vietnam's President Triet, on a visit to Moscow in October 2008, signed a pact for Vietnamese and Russian firms to develop energy fields off the Vietnam coast.
 In the telecommunications sector, Russia's VimpelCom on mid-July 2009 announced the commercial launch in Vietnam of its Beeline mobile service through GTEL-Mobile, a joint venture with a Vietnamese state-owned company.
 Lavrov was to travel Sunday July 26 to southern Ho Chi Minh City to meet local government officials there.

 In the late 2000s, Russian influence in Vietnam has begun to grow again but remains far below that of Soviet times.
 On Saturday July 25, Vietnam and Russia signed a memorandum of understanding between their respective atomic energy agencies but no details were released.
 "Cooperation on atomic energy will be a priority", Lavrov said.

+On 14 January 2025, Russia’s state-owned nuclear energy company Rosatom and Vietnam’s state-owned power utility EVN signed a nuclear cooperation agreement, during Russian prime minister Mikhail Mishustin’s visit to Hanoi.